13 Dangerous Side Effects Of Cilantro

 11. Kidney Stones

-Cilantro contains saponins, which have been linked to kidney stones.
+Cilantro contains saponins (10).
 When you consume this herb, your body breaks down the saponins into smaller compounds that are easier to excrete from your system.
 However, if you do not drink enough water while consuming cilantro, the amount of saponin that is being broken down could increase and lead to the formation of kidney stones.

 12. Kidney Damage

 Did you know there is a connection between cilantro and kidney damage?
-Cilantro contains oxalic acid, which is toxic to humans.
+Cilantro contains insoluble oxalates, which are a form of oxalic acid (11).
 Oxalic acid is a natural substance found in many foods, but it is especially prevalent in spinach, rhubarb, and lima beans.
-Consuming too much cilantro can cause cilantro toxicity that may result in severe health problems, including kidney damage.
+Consuming too much cilantro can cause cilantro toxicity that may result in severe health problems, including kidney damage (12).

 13. Issues With High Sodium

 Cilantro is high in sodium content.
-One cup of cilantro contains about 1,000 milligrams of sodium, which is almost double the recommended daily intake.
+One cup (100g) of cilantro contains about 46 mg of sodium (13).
+Therefore, excess consumption might not be good for your health.
 If you are trying to cut back on salt consumption, avoid adding cilantro to your diet.

 Additionally, some individuals may not prefer cilantro’s soapy taste.
 Andrew Barney, a blogger, spoke about his dislike for cilantro.
 He said “My tongue proceeds to feel numb most of the time, and even if not, the taste stays in my mouth for hours.
 Making it almost impossible to eat something else instead.
 It really ruins the whole mood, and usually the day (i).”